 Whether you’re moving for work or other reasons, you’ve probably asked yourself, “How much should I spend on rent?”

 To answer that question, you’ll need to establish a monthly budget that offers you a full picture of your finances.
-Once you know what percentage of your income goes toward your other monthly expenses, you’ll have an idea of how much you can afford to spend on rent every month.
+Once you know what percentage of your income goes toward your other monthly expenses, you’ll have an idea of how much you can afford to spend on monthly rent payment.

 Rethink the 30% rule